+Fortunately, we have not just one, but hundreds of those numbers – thanks to Sony and its “MyPS4Life leak”.
 On 13 December 2018 PlayStation Europe launched “My PS4 Life” promotion videos featuring some of the players' personal stats.
-It was discovered soon [original Reddit post] to be a gateway to calculating the total player counts for most PlayStation 4 games.
+And it turned out to be a gateway to calculating the total player counts for most PlayStation 4 games.

 Among some personal stats, every video disclosed player's rarest trophy which included game title, trophy name and, crucially, the precise number of PSN users who had earned it (as of 17-19 November 2018, as we found out).
 Combined with the percent of players who had this trophy (this information is freely available in PSN) it gave the total player counts in one arithmetic operation.